The Graduated Approach to SEN: Assess, Plan, Do, Review

 |---|---|---|

-| Organisation | Four columns (Assess, Plan, Do, Review) with rows for each area of need | 10 numbered sections centred on the pupil's identity and views |
+| Organisation | Four columns (Assess, Plan, Do, Review) with rows for each area of need | 10 numbered sections centred on the learner's identity and views |

 | Starting point | Areas of need identified (deficit-led) | "What do we like and admire about the CYP?" (strengths-led) |

-| Pupil voice | Not explicitly included in the template structure | Dedicated "My Views" section with space for direct quotes |
+| pupil voice | Not explicitly included in the template structure | Dedicated "My Views" section with space for direct quotes |

 | Pre-populated content | Yes.
 Lists common difficulties and suggested strategies for each area of need | No. Open prompts requiring professional judgement to complete |